Stay Connected during the coronavirus

-Broadband and mobile networks are under increased demand because of the coronavirus (Covid-19), with many families online together during the day for home working and schooling.
-So we can all play our part in helping to manage how we use our connections.
+Broadband and mobile networks are under more demand because of the coronavirus (Covid-19), with more families online together during the day.
+So, we can all play our part in managing how we use our connections.

-With more people at home using the same connection, you can take your own steps to manage your data use and help everyone in the home get the bandwidth they need – whether it’s for video streaming, virtual meetings or voice calls.
+With more people at home using the same connection, you can manage your data use and help everyone get the bandwidth they need – for video streaming, virtual meetings or voice calls.

-More people are making calls on their mobile network during the day.
-Because of this high demand, you may find you get a more reliable connection using your landline.
-If you do need to use your mobile, try using your settings to turn on ‘wifi calling’.
-Some smartphones and mobile packages allow your phone to make calls over your broadband network, which often provides the best sound quality and also helps reduce demand on the mobile network.
-Similarly, you can make voice calls over the internet using apps like Facetime, Skype or WhatsApp.
+More people are making calls on their mobile during the day.
+Because of this high demand, you might get a more reliable connection using your landline.
+If you do need to use your mobile, use your settings to turn on ‘wifi calling’.
+Some smartphones and mobile packages allow you to make calls over your broadband network, which often provides the best sound quality and helps reduce demand on the mobile network.
+You can make voice calls over the internet using apps like Facetime, Skype or WhatsApp.

-Keep your router as far away as possible from other devices, and those which operate wirelessly.
-Cordless phones, baby monitors, halogen lamps, dimmer switches, stereos and computer speakers, TVs and monitors can all affect your wifi if they’re too close to your router.
+Keep your router far away from other electrical devices, and those which work wirelessly.
+Halogen lamps, dimmer switches, stereos and computer speakers, some types of baby monitors, TVs and computer monitors can all affect your wifi if they’re too close to your router.
 Did you know that microwave ovens can also reduce wifi signals?
 So don’t use the microwave when you’re making video calls, watching HD videos or doing something important online.
 Also, place your router on a table or shelf rather than on the floor, and keep it switched on.

-The more devices attached to your wifi, the lower the speed you get.
-Devices like tablets and smartphones often work in the background, so try switching wifi reception off on these when you’re not using them.
-If you’re carrying out video calls or meetings, turning the video off and using audio will require much less of your internet connection; or try starting them at less common times, rather than on the hour or half hour.
-You might also want to manage your family’s online activity, so that different people aren’t carrying out data-heavy tasks (like HD streaming, gaming or video calls) all at the same time.
-Downloading video in advance, instead of streaming it, can also help.
+The more devices that use your wifi, the lower the speed you get.
+Devices like tablets and smartphones often work in the background, so switch off wifi reception on these when you’re not using them.
+If you’re making video calls or meetings, turning off the video and using audio only will use much less of your internet connection.
+Or, try starting them at less common times, rather than on the hour or half hour.
+You could also want to manage your family’s online activity, so different people aren’t carrying out data-heavy tasks (like HD streaming, gaming or video calls) at the same time.
+It can also help to download video in advance, instead of streaming it.

-For the best broadband speeds, use an Ethernet cable to connect your computer directly to your router rather than using wifi.
-This is a computer networking cable which should give you a faster, more reliable connection.
-They’re available from as little as £3.
+For the best broadband speeds, use an Ethernet cable to connect your computer directly to your router, instead of using wifi.
+This is a computer cable which should give you a faster, more reliable connection.
+They’re available from around £3.

-Where possible, try not to use a telephone extension lead, as these can cause interference which could lower your speed.
-If you have to use an extension lead, use a new, high-quality cable with the shortest possible length.
+Try not to use a telephone extension lead, as these can cause interference which could lower your speed.
+If you must use an extension lead, use a new, high-quality cable that is as short as possible.
 Tangled and coiled cables can also affect speeds.
 So can interference from your phone line, so try plugging ‘microfilters’ into every phone socket in your home.
-They look like little white boxes and split the phone and broadband signals so that they don't affect each other.
-Different providers have varying setups in the home, so always check their website before unplugging any cables.
+They are little white boxes and split the phone and broadband signals so they don't affect each other.
+Different telecoms companies use different setups in the home, so always check their website before unplugging any cables.

-Then, if your connection isn’t working as well as it should, you can find advice on your broadband provider’s website – which is also available on mobile phones.
-If you need to contact them for help, please be aware that, because of the coronavirus, some companies have many fewer people to help with your queries.
-Most are prioritising vulnerable customers and essential public services, so please take this into consideration.
+If your connection still isn’t working as well as it should, get advice from your broadband provider’s website.
+You can also access it on your mobile phone.
+If you need to contact them, remember that, because of the coronavirus, some companies have fewer people available to help.
+Most are putting vulnerable customers and essential public services first, so please bear this in mind.